kornosk/football-events/src/05-analysis/README.md

-This folder contains code that will be run the CNN model to evaluate the performance of top teams.
+This folder contains code that will run the CNN model to evaluate the performance of top teams.

 The files are as follows: